 To get the context of 2 Timothy 3:16, let’s start reading at verse 15: “from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.”
 What are these Holy Scriptures that our brother Paul is writing about?
 We don’t know, Paul doesn’t say, but if Timothy has known them from his infancy they must be found in the Old Testament because the decisions about which books were going to be included in the New Testament wouldn’t be made until hundreds of years after Paul wrote this letter.

-The Greek word that is translated “scripture” in verse 16 means “writing” in Greek.
+The Greek word that is translated “scripture” in verse 16 means “writing”.
 The decision to translate it as “scripture” is entirely a decision made by the translators and publishers of modern English Bibles.
 Also, if you have a good study Bible (and it’s worth getting one) you will see that there is a footnote to the verse which shows that the Greek can be translated as “Every scripture inspired by God is also…”.
 So Paul’s words to Timothy in this verse may have been:

 All scripture is inspired by God and is useful…